salehhd123/API-Ecommerce_website/README.md

 <br>• check if the merchant has the product in stock or return bad request.
 <br>• reduce the stock from the MerchantStock.
 <br>• deducted the price of the product from the user balance.
-• if balance is less than the product price return bad request.
+• if balance is less than the product price return bad request.<br>
+<br>13-  endpoint only admin can delete and he will select if customer or merchant want to delete if he select customer input id and will deleted , if select merchant and input his id he will deleted and his merchant stock